-Results will be announced by May onwards on your National Agency´s website.
+Results will be announced on your National Agency´s website.
 When you receive news from your NA, you should get in touch with us for further arrangements regarding courses.

 Don´t get disappointed.
 Remember that we can assist you preparing for the next year and improve your application.

 You can also find useful tips for application and implementation of your project here.
 If you want more useful tips, do not hesitate to contact us and register for assistance.

 We are offering personalized support for schools and adult education centers to apply for the ERASMUS+ KA1 staff mobility funding in order to send their staff members to training courses abroad.